OceanDataTools/openvdm_portoffice/INSTALL.md

 To verify the configuration is correct click the "Test" link next to "Shoreside Data Warehouse (SSDW)".

 #### Enable the Required Ship-to-Shore Transfer profiles
-From the OpenVDMv2 web-application goto the "System" tab in the "Configuration" section.
+From the OpenVDM web-application goto the "System" tab in the "Configuration" section.

 Within the **OpenVDM Specific Ship-to-Shore Transfers** panel, make sure the "Dashboard Data" AND "OpenVDM Configuration" transfers are enabled.